csgear/competitive/cses/02_Sorting_and_Searching/README.md

 ### 2182 Missing Coin Sum

 Suppose that we can create all sums 1,2, ..., k using a subset of coins.
 Then we add coin new coin with vaule x, can we get k+1?

+### 2216 Collecting Numbers

+It's a tricky implementation.
+If x is before x-1, we increase round by 1

+### 2217 Collection Numbers II

+Only think about local

+### 1141 Playlist

+Find the max size of a sliding window containing unique songs

+###